kognifai/Galore/SDK-documentation/Node Selector.md

 Node Selector  [![Gitter Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kognifai/Lobby)
 =============

-The node selector is an expression for selecting one or more nodes from Galore.
+The node selector is an expression for selecting one or many nodes from Galore.
 A node can be selected in several ways:

 -   Path